 Melanoma cancers typically have an irregular shape, and display more than one colour.
-They can occur in moles which change in appearance and may begin to bleed.
+They can also occur in moles – which change in appearance and may begin to bleed.

 There are a number of subdivisions within melanoma cancers which may exhibit different characteristics:

-Superficial Spreading Melanoma: Accounting for around 70% of melanoma cancers, these are especially common in those with pale skin and / or freckles.
-Typically they initially begin to grow outwards, posing little risk to the patient, but they may begin to grow inwards and pose a risk of spreading to deeper bodily tissues.
+Accounting for around 70% of melanoma cancers, these are especially common in those with pale skin and / or freckles.
+Typically, they initially begin to grow outwards, posing little risk to the patient, but they may begin to grow inwards and pose a risk of spreading to deeper bodily tissues.

-Lentigo Maligna Melanoma: Representing around 10% of all melanoma skin cancer cases, these typically occur in the elderly – particularly those who have spent a lot of time outdoors – and particularly in areas of their body which have received a great deal of sun exposure.
+Representing around 10% of all melanoma skin cancer cases, these typically occur in the elderly – particularly those who have spent a considerable amount of time outdoors – and particularly in areas of their body which have received a great deal of sun exposure.
 Initially these cancers grow sideways forming layers across the skin, but they may change shape and direction later on, posing a greater risk to patient health.

-Acral Lentiginous Melanoma: These are an especially rare form of cancer than normally develop on the palms or on the soles of the feet, particularly around the large toe.
-They are more common amongst those with darker skin tone, but can occur in individuals of any colour.
+These are an especially rare form of cancer that normally develop on the palms or on the soles of the feet, particularly around the large toe.
+They are more common amongst those with a darker skin tone, but can occur in anyone.

 These forms of cancer are generally far more common than their aforementioned counterparts, but thankfully generally thought to be less serious.